TUI-NICR/nicr-multitask-scene-analysis/README.md

 ## Changelog

 > Most relevant changes are listed below.
 Note that backward compatibility might be broken.

+**Version 0.2.3 (Jun 26, 2024)**
+- add support for MPS device (only inference tested, training might work as well)
+- add support for inference with CPU device
+- fix inplace bug in `PanopticPostprocessing` (only when device is CPU)
+- copy predicted orientations to instance meta dict (only for instances from panoptic segmentation)
+- visualization:
+  - add `cross_thickness` and `cross_markersize` to `visualize_instance_center*`
+  - add `background_color` to `visualize_instance_offset*`
+  - small fix in `InstanceColorGenerator` - first color of given colormap was not used (new visualizations will have a color shift)
+  - use 'coolwarm' instead 'gray' colormap in `visualize_instance_center*` (this allows to better distinguish between zero values and masked areas)
+- force 'panoptic' sample key to always be of dtype uint32 (see nicr-scene-analysis-datasets v0.6.1 release notes)
+- ensure correct dtype handling in `resize` (dtype for panoptic was changed and wrongly handled)
+- add support for resizing uint32 panoptic with OpenCV (fallback to 4*uint8, only for nearest-neighbor interpolation)
+- add upcasts from uint16 to int32 and from uint32 to int64 in `ToTorchTensors`
+- add `keys_to_ignore` to `Resize` preprocessor
+- fix for PIL/Pillow 10
+- do not use black (first color in default colormap) in `InstanceColorGenerator` for first instance id when no `cmap_without_void` is passed to constructor
+- fix minor PIL issue (np.asarray / np.asanyarray return read-only arrays, np.array is used now)
+- use pooling indices to disambiguate local maxima in instance center derivation (note, this might change metrics slightly; however, it resolves instance-center-assignment issues when using lower precisions, i.e., float16 or even more quantized types) -- thanks to Benedict Stephan for debugging and fixing this issue

 **Version 0.2.2 (Sep 26, 2023)**
 - add support for individual subset selection to `RandomSamplerSubset` when using with concatenated datasets (ConcatDataset) - requires `nicr-scene-analysis-datasets` >= 0.5.6